Isn’t it great when an ingredient can help with weight loss?

-Naturally, weight loss results will vary depending on your personal characteristics, such as age and starting weight, it is also important to note that Konjac fibre only promotes weight loss when used alongside an energy-restricted diet.
+Weight loss results will vary depending on your personal characteristics, such as age and starting weight, it is also important to note that Konjac fibre only promotes weight loss when used alongside an energy-restricted diet.

 Konjac fibre has shown promise to provide moderate weight loss if taken as recommended:

 - One study found that konjac fibre supplementation provided weight loss in the range of 2.4 to 6.4 kg (5.3 to 14.1 lb) in overweight subjects over the course of 5 weeks.

 - An 8-week clinical trial utilizing 3 g konjac root per day with no change to diet or exercise habits yielded an average of 2.5 kg (5.5 lb) weight loss among obese women, compared to a 0.7 kg (1.5 lb) gain in the control group receiving a placebo.

 - A 2008 systemic review of all clinical trials studying the effects of konjac root on weight loss concluded that participants lost an average of 0.8 kg (1.8 lb) over the study period, while studies that included dietary changes yielded an average of 1.28 kg (2.8 lb) lost.
 Regardless of the type of intervention, obese participants lost an average of 1.3 kg (2.9 lb).

 Weight loss results may vary depending on your personal characteristics such as age and starting weight.

 The role of konjac root as a prebiotic